scampion/Free-and-Open-source-software-licenses/slides.md

 ## 🙀 419 Licenses listed by the Linux™ Foundation
 ---------------------------------------------------

-This inventory was realize during the specification of the *Software Package Data Exchange* standard.
+This inventory was made during the specification of the *Software Package Data Exchange* standard.

 <iframe width="100%" height="70%" src="https://spdx.org/licenses/" allowfullscreen frameborder=”no” border=”0″ marginwidth=”0″ marginheight=”0″ scrolling=”no” allowtransparency=”yes”></iframe>